Three colored safes with a key lying in front of them symbolizing alternatives for Keycloak

 Next level Keycloak or Hosted Keycloak Services

 Over time, as more and more customers requested an integrated managed operations model, some providers decided to support Keycloak users with an end-to-end Keycloak as-a-service model including operations and support.
 Consequently, the formerly open-source and free solution mutated to a paid model that nevertheless only tackles some of the disadvantages.
 Even though the drawbacks related to missing operations and support were eliminated, many other drawbacks rameain, such as limited scalability, a small feature set, or only basic customization capabilities.
-If you decide to use a hosted Keycloak service, please also make sure to check the GDPR-compliance of the service.

 Keycloak: The Right Choice for You?